HubTurbo/addressbook/docs/CloudSimulation.md

 ## CloudTag
 - Whenever it is deleted, it is completely removed from the list of tags
 - Does not have a `lastUpdatedAt` field

+# Other notes related to HT
+-  `Last-Modified` and `If-Modified-Since` headers does not seem to be useful

+`Last-Modified` (response) and `If-Modified-Since` (request) headers seem to only apply to single-objects that have the `updatedAt` field (`issues` and `milestones`).
+The `Last-Modified` header field will also have the same value as `updatedAt`.
+This means that these do not provide us more information than we already have.

+- We can check updates for `labels` and `assignees` without incurring API usage

+We need to simply save the `ETag` of the request and use it in further calls.
+If the response is that they are `304 Not Modified`, then it will not incur API usage. =

+- We are able to reduce the number of API calls for getting updated issues For `issues`, `milestones` and `issue comments`, we can do something similar to `labels` and `assignees` (see above).
+But we cannot make the full request, as we will end up downloading the whole list when the content is modified, which will slow the application/network etc down (not scalable).

+We can instead just request for the header with our previously recorded ETag.
+The response would then contain the response code as well as the new ETag, which we can use to infer if the content has changed, without having to download the full content.
+If the content has changed, we can make a new `updated-since` request based on the date of the last ETag.
+In other words, any updates will result in **1 (initial header request) + >=1 (number of updated issues/issues per page)** API usage, and no API usage will be consumed when there are no updates.

+- Issue comments have to be specially handled
+Since the returned list of issue comments do not have an `issue_id`, it seems like that the best that we can do it to parse an url field, to determine which issue it belongs to based on id.